Let's save money this season with these 7 fall energy saving tips and start seeing money-saving results on your next bill!

 I'm going to admit that we were able to maintain our electric bill this summer lower than expected, which surprised me since we normally get a surprise increase in July.
 How we did it was by following some helpful tips and turning these tips into habits.

-I am thankful that we were able to keep up with our energy saving advice and save money on our electric and I want to continue this trend before winter arrives since, according to the Farmer's Almanac, it is going to be cold and wet.
-The good news for some areas of our country is that it is going to be mild and others well, just click the link and see.
+I am thankful that we were able to keep up with our energy-saving advice and save money on our electric and I want to continue this trend before winter arrives since, according to the Farmer's Almanac, it is going to be cold and icy.

 Articles you are going to love: